-is as prevalent today as is was at the beginning of radio communications - maybe
+is as prevalent today as it was at the beginning of radio communications - maybe

 more so since there are typically more reflective obstacles between the transmitter

 analog case where garbled speech on radio and ghosting pictures on television are

 the evidence.
 High data rates with digital transmissions typically mask the packet

 remember how sometimes simply having a large metal trash or delivery truck roaming

-through the neighborhood was enough to cause the Leave It to Beaver
+through the neighborhood was enough to cause the Leave It to Beaver (and

 Problems in Metropolitan TV Reception